-Spirulina is a blue-green microscopic algae with a full spectrum of nutrients that are highly nourishing to the body, containing vitamins, minerals, trace minerals, amino acids, chlorophyll and even some essential fatty acids.
+Spirulina is a blue-green microscopic algae with a full spectrum of nutrients that are highly nourishing to the body.
+It contains vitamins, minerals, trace minerals, amino acids, chlorophyll and even some essential fatty acids.

-This latte makes an easy, nourishing mid-morning or afternoon drink, helping you curb any cravings and power on through the day, naturally charged.
+This latte makes an easy, nourishing mid-morning or afternoon drink.
+It’s great to help you curb any cravings and power on through the day, naturally charged.

 What you will need: